In this guide I’m taking apart an eMachines 250 netbook.

 The spring loaded latch located above the F8 key.

-Insert a knife blade between the keyboard and nebook base and lift up the left side of the keyboard.
+Insert a knife blade between the keyboard and top cover and lift up the left side of the keyboard.

-Push the keyboard through small knobs on the left side.
+Push it through small knobs on the left side.

-While lifting up the keyboard, push on the spring loaded latch with a sharp object and release the keyboard.
+While lifting up the keyboard, push on the spring loaded latch with a sharp object.

 Lift up the keyboard.